rillonline/writing/signs-and-wonders.md

 Our reading today has been building to this moment, when the ordinary becomes the extrodinary.
 The power of God is loose in Joppa.
 Tabitha lives.

-News spreads throughout the city.
+The good news spreads quickly and many come to trust in Jesus.
+But surely there were those who who called it, by our contemporary language, fake news.
+How could a woman be raised from the dead.
+This is not a sign of God's power.
+This is merely a bunch of religious fanatics making up stuff.

 I am certain Tabitha had to put down her sewing more than once to talk to a curiosity seeker.
 You can picture it, can’t you?
 She is hemming a cloak when someone comes in and starts questioning her.

+* ARe you really the woman who was raised from the dead?
+* How do you feel about that?
+* Do you think you are worthy of such a miracle?
+* What about all the other people--the ones who are not raised?
+* Do you think this is fair?
+* Do you think God is being fair?

-The temptation is great to send them away.
+The temptation is great to send the stranger away.
 She is busy.
 But instead she, and perhaps the widow she is helping, sit down, hem trailing, to give their witness to this stranger.